skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # Task name (optional), used in the job queue.
     name: my-task

-    # Working directory (optional), synced each time launch or exec is run
+    # Working directory (optional), synced to ~/sky_workdir on the remote cluster
-    # with the yaml file.
+    # each time launch or exec is run with the yaml file.
     # NOTE: Sky does not currently support large, multi-gigabyte workdirs as the
     # files are synced to the remote VM with `rsync`.
 Please consider using Sky
     # Storage to transfer large datasets and files.